uzoway/3-column-preview-card-component/README.md

 ## Appreciation

-I'll like to thank the entire team at [Frontend Mentor](https://www.frontendmentor.io). for putting together yet another wonderful design to help Developer build realistic projects.
+I'll like to thank the entire team at [Frontend Mentor](https://www.frontendmentor.io). for putting together yet another wonderful design to help Developers build realistic projects.